KristianLyng/varnishfoo/chapter-3.rst

 reason is that a traditional log file is often limited in information.
 Compromises have to be made because it is written to disk and could take up a great deal of space if everything you might need during a debug session was always included.
-With a shared memory log, Varnish can add all information it has, always.
+With a shared memory log, Varnish can add all the information it has, always.
 If you are debugging, you can extract everything you need, but if all you want is statistics, that's all you extract.

-The shared memory log, abbreviated shmlog, is a round-robin style log file which is usually a little less than 100MB large.
+The shared memory log, abbreviated shmlog, is a round-robin style log file which is typically about 85MB large.
 It is split in two parts.
 The smallest bit is the part for counters, used to keep track of any part of Varnish that could be covered by a number, e.g. number of cache hits, number of objects, and so forth.
 This part of the shmlog is 1MB by default.